DeepuBhasin/Web-Developer-Notes/07 JavaScript/01-Core-Javascript/_Documentation_JS.md

 ## 📘 Functional Programming

-* The idea of functional progaramming is the idea of separation of data and functions or data and the effect that happen on that data.
+* The idea of functional programming is the idea of separation of data and functions or data and the effect that happen on that data.
-* Pure Funstions : A functions has to always return the same output, given the same input and the function cannot modify any thing **outdside** of itself.
+* Pure Functions : A functions has to always return the same output, given the same input and the function cannot modify any thing **outside** of itself.

 ```js
 // Non-Pure Function because it makes side effect.